 Popular with Furries: The series proved appealing to many furries, despite not exactly being a horror furry game.
 Especially Foxy.
 Someone must have taken notice, as at least one prominent furry site, FurAffinity, now runs ads for the game.

-Some theorize the player character is actually the man in the Freddy costume who murdered the children in the backstory, taking a job at Freddy's to make sure the truth never gets out, and if the animatronics are in fact possessed by the kids he murdered, it makes a lot more sense why they want him either dead, or to become what they became because of him.
+Some theorize the player character in the first game is actually the man in the costume who murdered the children in the backstory, taking a job at Freddy's to make sure the truth never gets out, and if the animatronics are in fact possessed by the kids he murdered, it makes a lot more sense why they want him either dead, or to become what they became because of him.

 All of the animatronics can fall under this.
 Especially Foxy.